Nope, that M stands for Miami, not Montreal.

 He demanded a new ballpark to replace the 1976 Olympic Stadium -- which still wasn't paid off (and, as it turned out, wouldn't be until 2006).
 But the City of Montreal wouldn't pay for it.
 Nor would the Province of Quebec.
 To make matters worse, Loria didn't get a TV contract for the Expos for the 2000 season -- on either an English station or a French one.

 In 2002, a musical chairs of ownership saw Loria sell the Expos to the other 29 MLB owners, Florida Marlins owner John W. Henry sell his team to Loria, and Henry buy the Boston Red Sox from the Yawkey Trust.
 Then Loria moved the Expos' entire front office staff, on-field staff, and even broadcast staff (including Hall of Fame broadcaster Dave Van Horne) to Miami to join the Marlin organization.
-He even took the Expos' office equipment, leaving them with, essentially, nothing but the players and coaching staff.
+He even took the Expos' office equipment (which, to be fair, he did legally own), leaving them with, essentially, nothing but the players and the coaching staff.

 Montreal has had preseason exhibitions at the Olympic Stadium in 2014, '15 and '16, but has been without an MLB team for 12 seasons now.
 And, despite speculation and jokes about the Oakland Athletics and the Tampa Bay Rays moving in the next few years, the odds of Montreal getting a replacement team are long.
 It took Washington 33 years to get a new team, and it may take Montreal longer than that.